kaputnikGo/kaputnikGo.github.io/acr.md

     }
 ```

-The file **tv.alphonso.audiocaptureservice.LocalACR** sets the unique part of the filenames and has an upload audio file function:
+The file **tv.alphonso.audiocaptureservice.LocalACR** also sets the unique, sequential part of the filenames and has an upload audio file function:
 ```java
     protected String[] mLocalAudioMatchingToken = new String[]{"LocalACR1", "LocalACR2", "LocalACR3", "LocalACR4", "LocalACR5"};